-By our estimation, Denver has well over 80 neighborhoods, which should give you plenty of chances to find one that fits your personal style, needs, and budget.
+By our estimation, Denver has over 80 neighborhoods, which should give you plenty of opportunity to find one that fits your personal style, needs, and budget.

 So, when starting your search for an area to buy or rent, your first concern should always be whether or not you can afford it.
-This map from Trulia does a pretty decent job of showing how much you should expect to pay around the city of Denver.
+This map from Trulia does a good job of showing how much you can expect to pay in different areas of the city of Denver.

 Here’s how the regional pricing breaks down

-Picking a place to live will depend on a lot of factors, but most of them are meaningless if you don’t enjoy your environment.
+Picking the best area to live in when living in Denver depends on several factors, but most of them are meaningless if you don’t enjoy your environment.
 The tools at Esri can help you to narrow down locations based on whether or not they share your demographics.

 The tool is super simple.
-All you do is plug in a zip code (we used 80202 for downtown Denver) and the site shows your the three largest demographic subsets along with a bunch of other useful info.
+All you do is plug in a zip code (we used 80202 for downtown Denver) and the site shows your the three largest demographic subsets along with other useful information.

-As Denver’s population grows faster, overall commutes throughout the city get longer and more frustrating.
-This fact has lead to Denver having one of the most stressful commutes in the country.
+As Denver’s population grows, commutes throughout the city get longer and potentially more frustrating.
+This fact has led to Denver having one of the most stressful commutes in the country.

-While the average commute time in the Denver metro is shorter than the national average, 22.9 minutes is still a bit longer than most people would like.
+While the average commute time in the Denver metro is shorter than the national average, 25.7 minutes is stilllonger than most people would like.
 So, not the worst rush hour, but not ideal.
-This is reinforced by the fact that only 73% commute via car regularly, which is far less than most other cities.
+This is reinforced by the fact that only 66% commute via car regularly, which is far less than most other cities.